JaviContre/CSE440/README.md

 Conclusion

 This project demonstrates the application of fundamental search algorithms to navigate Pacman through various mazes and scenarios.
 By implementing DFS, BFS, UCS, A* search, and heuristic functions, the project provides a comprehensive understanding of search strategies in artificial intelligence.
 The custom search problems further enhance the project's ability to address specific challenges within the Pacman framework.

+# Perceptron Classification Project
+Introduction:

+I implemented a simple binary perceptron and trained it to perform simple classification.
+This task involves classifying tumors as malignant or benign (0 and 1 respectively) according to 30 different measurements.
+The goal was to achieve an accuracy of 70% or higher without using sklearn within the perceptron algorithm.

+Procedure:

+There are two phases for this project:

+1. Getting and loading the dataset.
+2. Implementing, training, and testing the perceptron.
+Dataset Loading

+I imported the data and split it into training and testing sets.
+The following lines load the UCI ML Breast Cancer Wisconsin (Diagnostic) Data Set, which contains 569 cases of tumors (each represented by 30 measurements).
+I split this data into 500 training cases and the rest for testing.